azsk/AzTS-docs/09-PowershellModule/Readme.md

 3. The 'Remediation Steps' column for each control in the XLS will tell you the command/steps needed to resolve the issue.

-### Target specific controls during a subscription health scan
+### Target specific controls during security scan for azure

-The subscription health check supports multiple parameters as specified below:
+The security scanner for Azure supports multiple parameters as specified below:
 - SubscriptionId – Subscription ID is the identifier of your Azure subscription
 - TenantId - Tenant ID is the identifier of your Azure subscription
 - FilterTags  - Comma separated tags to filter the security controls. e.g.: RBAC, Automated, etc.